 Serious Petite Sirah enthusiasts may consider making an appointment.
 This is an ideal food wine and as you would expect they have good distribution at restaurants especially in California as well as in New York, New Jersey and Nevada.
 Some of Napa’s top restaurants that carry their wine include the famous French Laundry, Tra Vigne and Don Giovanni in Napa.
 Historically their Petite Sirah receives excellent reviews and the price to quality ratio is excellent.
 You can also find their wine up and down the valley at select wine shops.
 Visit: www.carversutro.com

-NOTE: this vineyard was sold in 2015 – the new owners continue to sell fruit to several wineries but we are not aware of them making their own wine.
-We will archive this review at some point.
+NOTE: Denis and Anne sold their vineyard in 2015 – the new owners continue to sell fruit to several wineries but we are not aware of them making their own wine.
+Someone told us that despite selling the property, Denis and Anne still live in the Calistoga area.
+Their last vintage was 2012.
+This review is now archived.